ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2019

 About the Millennium Fellow

-Adebanjo Omololu Uwana is a 3rd year pre clinical student, studying Medicine and Surgery at the Benjamin Carson School of medicine at Babcock University, ilishan-remo Ogun state.
+Adebanjo Omololu Uwana is a 3rd year pre-clinical student, studying Medicine and Surgery at the Benjamin Carson School of medicine at Babcock University, ilishan-remo Ogun state.
 Nigeria.
-She is the co-founder of Mama Villa kitchen, a lifestyle kitchen that is centred around promoting good health of their clients through uncommon healthy meals.
+She is the co-founder of Mama Villa kitchen, a lifestyle kitchen that is centered around promoting good health of their clients through uncommon healthy meals.

-She is a humanitarian as she has actively engaged in promoting human welfare and social reforms, and maintaining human dignity through organizations such as YALI Network, Restructure Africa where she has served as a project coordinator and currently serves as a Medical volunteer.
-She is an health advocate who has been able to promote health and access to health care in communities and the larger public under the umbrella of a foundation called Global Vision Support International Foundation (Vision Center) where she currently serves as a medical volunteer.
+She is a humanitarian as she has actively engaged in promoting human welfare and social reforms, and maintaining human dignity through organizations such as YALI Network, Restructure Africa where she has served as a project coordinator for a project called "Bubbles," where the kids in a juvenile home at Asero-Abeokuta where visited and rendered humanitarian services.
+She currently serves as a Medical volunteer at this Organization.
+She is a health advocate who has been able to promote health and access to health care in communities and the larger public under the umbrella of a foundation called Global Vision Support International Foundation (Vision Center) where she currently serves as a medical volunteer.